ianlucas/cs2-lib/README.md

 > A TypeScript library for manipulating Counter-Strike 2 data

-This library contains items and data from Counter-Strike 2, including utility functions and classes for manipulating them using TypeScript.
+This library contains items and data from Counter-Strike 2, including utility functions and classes for interacting them using TypeScript.

 ## Install